 The Pentel EnerGel XM is a retractable gel pen with a 0.7mm metal tip writing a 0.35mm line.
 This is what I’d call a chunky pen but it remains light in the hand.
-The grip section is rubberised & is split into 4 vertical panels with rows of grooves that do a pretty good job preventing the fingers slipping.
-The barrel has a metal look, its silver with a colour coded panel displaying a logo & is home to the metal pocket clip.
-These Liquid Gel pens are a available with a choice of black, blue, red, green or violet ink.
+The grip section is rubberized & is split into 4 vertical panels with rows of grooves that do a pretty good job preventing the fingers slipping.
+The barrel has a metal look, its silver with a color-coded panel displaying a logo & is home to the metal pocket clip.
+These Liquid Gel pens are available with a choice of black, blue, red, green or violet ink.
 The green ink version of this pen makes our top 5 green ink pens.

-Pentel’s high performance ink technology provides a fusion of liquid & gel inks in these pens, it is also acid free & quick drying, making them popular with lefties.
+Pentel’s high-performance ink technology provides a fusion of liquid & gel inks in these pens, it is also acid-free & quick-drying, making them popular with lefties.
 The writing experience was positive, the nib glided across the page producing text with not one blob or smudge to be seen.
 I’ve written before of my habit to frequently click the buttons on retractable pens, this one moves firmly with no annoying rattles.